 And birds?
 Turkey and the like?
 That’s usually for New Years Eve: turkey, goose or quail.

 All this heavy food is washed down with copious amounts of beer and ale, as well as Akevitt (Aquavit), a strong caraway-flavoured spirit, potato-based.
 Natch.
+A favourite aquavit is Linje, meaning line.
+The line in question is the Equator, as the aquavit is sent in oak barrels from Norway to Australia and back, thus passing the Equator twice before it’s bottled.

 For after-dinner sweets, there’s always marzipan.
 Always!
 In case you’re not familiar with it, marzipan is ground almonds mixed with powdered sugar and egg whites, so not too terribly unhealthy.
 Although when chocolate-coated…